runtime-env/import-meta-env/docs/guide/getting-started/introduction.md

 ## Guide

-> In this guide, we use Webpack and Docker as examples.
+> In this guide, we will use Webpack as an example, but you can also use other build tools.
+All supported build tools can be found on the [compile-time transform plugin](/guide/getting-started/compile-time-transform.html)s page.

-> If you'd rather see the [diff](https://en.wikipedia.org/wiki/Diff) code, it can be found [in the repository](https://github.com/iendeavor/import-meta-env/tree/main/diff).

 ### Write your code